OwsleyJr/portfolio/README.md

 ## My portfolio

-Hi, this is my portfolio where you can learn about what I do!
+Hi, this is my portfolio where you can learn more about what I do!

+Built in NextJS.